whitney-to/NaiveTicket/README.md

 On the diagram, the name of class TicketMachine is changed into 'public', also red lines shown within the boxes in the diagram.

-When press on compile, “class, interface or enum expected” error appeared.
+When press on compile, “class, interface or enum expected” error and <identifier> expected error appeared.

 I think that the message does not clearly explain why the program is errored out.